Skip to content

 gives Life

-My Consciousness is the Living
+My Consciousness is the Living Light in you

-It is a quality of ONE
+The quality of ONE

 My Divine Presence is LOVE

-which also in all life itself Breathes
+which life itself Breathes

 I AM the One who Breathes in your Breath